NijiaLu/BullyDataset/README.md

 ------

-A Weibo comment is be labeled as bullying if it
+A Weibo comment is labeled as bullying if it

 1. uses a sexist, racial or geographical slur.
 2. uses swear words or humiliation to blame someone without a well founded argument.